"What Smells So Good?"

-The lavender evaluation at the Plant Evaluation Garden wraps up in spring 2016, as Plant Evaluation Manager Richard Hawke finalizes data gathered on fragrance, hardiness, ornamental qualities, and disease resistance.
-Now those lavenders are being snapped up by horticulturists for their display gardens.
+For the lavender evaluation at the Plant Evaluation Garden, Richard Hawke, Plant Evaluation manager gathered data on fragrance, hardiness, ornamental qualities, and disease resistance.
+Then those lavenders were snapped up by horticulturists for their display gardens.
 Search the varieties found throughout the grounds on the Garden's Plant Finder to decide which fragrance and foliage most appeals to your yard.
 You can't plant too much lavender—all gardeners thrill to its cut-and-dried, fragrant flower stalks.
 Blooms through summer.

 3 Scented Shrubs